 - Panel Discussion — Underserved Communities in the EV Landscape

 - Updates on multiple projects including “DRIVE Electric USA”, “NFPA EV Training”, “Medium-duty eTruck Pilot”, “Upper Cumberland EV Testbed Project”

 - Fleet updates from mass transit agencies and Tennessee’s leading all-electric ridesharing company

-Tennessee Tech.
-“EV Testbed” Project Spring Webinar Series
+Tennessee Tech’s “EV Testbed” Project Spring Webinar Series (Spring 2021)

-Part TNTech’s DOE-funded award/project “Developing an EV Demonstration Testbed in the Upper Cumberland Region of Tennessee, an Economy Distressed Rural Region”
+Part 1 & 2 of Tennessee Tech’s DOE-funded award/project “Developing an EV Demonstration Testbed in the Upper Cumberland Region of Tennessee, an Economy Distressed Rural Region”